d-bl/GroundForge-help/docs/snow-mix/index.md

 ![](odd-even.png)

-To better match the pair diagram with the thread diagram we prefer a completely dummy stitch: '-'.
+To better match the pair diagram with the thread diagram we prefer untwisted legs.
+In this case that means a completely dummy stitch: '-'.
 A dummy stitch is a feature that may or may not work.
-It does not work as last stitch in a recipe.
+It does not work as last stitch of a recipe.
+In the first pair diagram the mouse points at the last stitch of the recipe which is just a twist.
-The gallery flipped this type of snowflakes upside down to get the twist-only stitch at the start.
+The current gallery flipped this type of snowflakes upside down to get the twist-only stitch at the start.
 Then we can make the first stitch a dummy.

 ### Remove details

-The following list of steps explains an approach to remove other stitches than twisted legs.
+The following list of steps explains an approach to remove other actions than explained above.
 These steps show some hover actions.
 A mobile device does not support hovering, it requires a little more trial and error.
 Click the blue hexagon again when you guessed wrong with removing the color.